subshell/helm-charts/charts/sophora-server/README.md

 **Note**: For cluster servers we still recommend a separate postgres deployment, like Google Cloud SQL.

 ## Notable Changes

+## 2.5.0

+This version of the Chart now supports deploying a second Ingress with the purpose to host the gRPC API, which is coming in Sophora 6.

 ## 2.1.0
 Updates the pre-stop hook to version 2.0.0 and configures it accordingly.